aellwein/lwm2mclient/README.md

 ## Running The Client

-Use ``python3 client.py`` command to connect LWM2M server listening on udp://localhost:5683
+Use ``python3 client.py`` command to connect to a LWM2M server listening on udp://localhost:5683
 (for instance, a [Leshan](http://www.eclipse.org/leshan/) server).

 ## Client Data Model